TAPS Policy and Legislative Priorities

 TAPS is working with Congress to pass the Love Lives On Act, which would:

-• Remove the arbitrary age of 55 as a requirement for surviving spouses to retain benefits after remarrying.
+• Remove the age of 55 as a requirement for surviving spouses to retain benefits after remarrying.

 • Allow remarried surviving spouses to maintain access to education benefits under the Fry Scholarship and Dependents Education Assistance (DEA).